mumoshu/config-registry/README.md

 # Acknowledgement

-The initial version of `kubeconf` codebase has been roughly 50% derived from @ahmetb's awesome [kubectx](https://github.com/ahmetb/kubectx).
+The initial version of `config-registry` codebase has been roughly 50% derived from @ahmetb's awesome [kubectx](https://github.com/ahmetb/kubectx).
 You can see which source files are still kept without major changes today by seeing the license header comments in the source files.
 A big thanks to @ahmetb and the contributors for all the hard work, and sharing it as an opensource project!